 Note: I am a Vitamix affiliate and received the product to test out and receive a small commission if you make a purchase through affiliate links at no extra cost to you.
 As always, the opinions in the article are my own.

-I have been been using the Vitamix FoodCycler for two months now.
-These are my initial thoughts and opinions of the FC-50.
+I have been using the Vitamix FoodCycler for two months now.
+These are my initial experiences, thoughts and opinions of the FC-50.
 I will continue to update the review as I use it more and incorporate the resulting fertilizer into garden soil.

 The Vitamix FC-50 FoodCycler is super easy to use and a surprisingly quick way to turn all your food scraps into soil-ready nutrition.
 You simply place all your food scraps into the bucket, press the power button and 4 to 7 hours later, the result is clean (clean feeling and smelling) fertilizer ready to feed the garden.

 When I found out about the Vitamix FoodCycler through the Vitamix email newsletter, I was so excited and intrigued.
 Throwing food scraps into the trash just seems like a shame.
 Not only is it bad for the environment (methane gas in landfills, etc.), but it is potential nutrients for the garden going into the trash.
 A complete waste.

 We have been thinking about composting for a long time, but one of those large bin composters just isn't an option.
 They take up a lot of space and it takes quite a while (up to a year) before you can use the compost in the garden.
 Maybe we can blame instant delivery these days for making that an issue.

 This is why a countertop food scrap processor that makes garden-ready fertilizer perked my ears and got me so excited.